tutorwithme/style-guide/Ruby.md

 Don't Repeat Yourself: as much as possible try to package your code in a way that limits the amount of duplication.
 This typically amounts to creating a method that is called by disparate parts of the application or to add common methods of similar objects into a parent class.

-**When to use this technique:** When you have multiple lines of code that is identical.
+**When to use this technique:** When you have multiple lines of code that are identical.

 ### Return early / return often